torbsd/torbsd.github.io/blog.md

 ```

 Assuming everything is configured correctly, the buildbot slave should appear on [https://buildbot.pixelminers.net](https://buildbot.pixelminers.net), and the log in slave/twistd.log should provide results.

+Also: yes, we think the terminology of buildbot "slave" and "master" are inapppropriate, and we only use them since they are the actually commands.
+The terms are not even descriptively useful to someone new to the concept of a continuous integration system.

 ###20160629###